 - The Personal Finance Assessment is provided at no cost to districts.

-- At least 48 hours prior to testing, District Test Coordinators must submit an excel file of students testing to: [email protected]
+- At least 48 hours prior to testing, District Test Coordinators must submit an Enrollment Excel File to: email@example.com

 - DTC's should be sure to use their official school email address.
 Personal email accounts are not acceptable.

 - Create an Excel file with the following fields: